tursodatabase/libsql/doc/tcl_extension_intro.md

 from its original utility as a test vehicle for the SQLite library, to a tool used by many people who want to use SQLite databases without writing a specialized application.
-While the shell exposes many of the library features, its original design was suited for performing short sequences of DB operations, generally known prior to starting the shell.
+While the shell exposes many of the library features, its original design was best suited for performing short, fixed sequences of DB operations.

-Using the shell for more complex operations can be difficult, usually requiring use of a general purpose scripting tool to drive the sqlite3 shell.
+Effecting more complex, algorithmically determined operations can be difficult, usually requiring use of a general purpose scripting tool to drive the sqlite3 shell.
 This can work well where the task can be decomposed into